Veykril/tlborm/src/macros/macro_rules.md

 ```

 Like before, the types of parens used can be any kind, but parens around the matcher and braces
 around the expansion are somewhat conventional.
+The expansion part of a rule is also called its
+*transcriber*.

 If you are wondering, the `macro_rules!` invocation expands to... *nothing*.
 At least, nothing that
 appears in the AST; rather, it manipulates compiler-internal structures to register the macro.
 As